AFLplusplus/AFLplusplus/frida_mode/README.md

 is used on every basic block to generate coverage, it has a large impact on performance.

-CmpLog support also adds code to the assembly, however, at present this code makes use of a basic C function and is yet to be optimized.
-Since not all instances run CmpLog mode and instrumentation of the binary is less frequent (only on CMP, SUB and CALL instructions) performance is not quite so critical.
+CMPLOG support also adds code to the assembly, however, at present this code makes use of a basic C function and is yet to be optimized.
+Since not all instances run CMPLOG mode and instrumentation of the binary is less frequent (only on CMP, SUB and CALL instructions) performance is not quite so critical.

 # Advanced configuration options